This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 - Firstly, they are rarely based on extensive direct experience and first-hand knowledge.

-- Secondly, the result is irrational feelings or dislike and even hatred for specific groups.
+- Secondly, the result is irrational feelings of dislike, and even hatred, toward specific groups.

-- Finally, they justify a readiness to behave in harmful and unjust ways toward group members.
+- Finally, they justify behaving in harmful and unjust ways toward group members.

 4. Discrimination